Issyl-m/MinimalResolution/README.md

 * ``MAX_NUMBER_OF_RELATIVE_DEGREES``
   - This parameter accounts for the maximum relative (topological) degree to compute.
+  - If you have 16 GB of RAM, this value should not exceed 60 for $p = 2$.
+It could reach approximately 130 for $p = 3$.
+  - These values were obtained heuristically.

 * ``MAX_NUMBER_OF_MODULES``
   - Accounts for the maximum $\mathcal{A}_p-$modules to compute in the minimal resolution.
+  - It is set equal to `MAX_NUMBER_OF_RELATIVE_DEGREES` by default.

 * ``NUMBER_OF_THREADS``
   - This parameter indicates the number of parallel processes that will be used to compute cochain lifts.